5 Keys To a Successful Content Syndication Campaign

 *A key here is to follow up promptly with the additional pieces of helpful content as quickly as possible.
 For instance, if you receive your lead deliveries weekly, have your email followup automations set and ready to go so you can just upload your leads to them each week and get the process going.

-Our demand generation team at Actualtech Media can help you set up a complete content syndication in just days, with guaranteed leads coming your way within a week.
-All we need from you is your goals, lead filter preferences and how many guaranteed leads you need delivered and when.
+Our demand generation team at ActualTech Media can help you set up a complete content syndication program in just days, with guaranteed leads coming your way within two weeks.
+All we need from you is your goals, lead filter preferences, and how many guaranteed leads you need delivered and when.
 We handle the rest!

-If you’d like to learn more about how we can help you with your content syndication needs, get in touch here!
+If you’d like to learn more about how we can help you with your content syndication needs, get in touch with us!